-The photographs in this book document the lives of pioneer and Native American children during the settling of the West.
+The photographs in this book document the lives of pioneer and Native children during the settling of the West.

-Johnny Appleseed: A Tall Tale retold by Steven Kellogg, Morrow,
+Johnny Appleseed: A Tall Tale retold by Steven Kellogg, Morrow, 1988

-Kellogg offers a retelling of the life of the legendary Johnny Appleseed, who spent his life planting apple orchards for new settlers.
+Kellogg offers a retelling of the life of the legendary Johnny Appleseed, who spent his life moving west and planting apple orchards for new settlers.